-This bill may reallocate up to \$243,078,775 of state funding for school districts to the Equal Opportunity Education Scholarship Account (EOESA) program scholarships in School Year 2020-2021.
-For School Year 2021-2022, reallocations could total up to \$511,621,350.
-Expenditure reallocations of state school district funding when the program becomes unlimited in School Year 2022-2023 are undetermined, as we believe that any forecast of appropriation changes for School Year 2022-2023 would be premature given the significant structural changes in education opportunities proposed by this legislation.
+We anticipate that total state expenditures will not change from this legislation, but state education expenditures and property tax reimbursements to local school districts will be reallocated to the Equal Opportunity Education Scholarship Account (EOESA) program scholarships and Education Oversight Committee (EOC) administrative costs.
+We estimate that up to \$222,577,900 of state funding for school districts for the estimated 33,370 eligible students will be reallocated to EOESA program scholarships in School Year 2020-2021.
+For School Year 2021-2022, reallocations could total up to \$457,169,000 for the 66,740 eligible students.
+In School Year 2022-2023, the EOESA program becomes unlimited.
+Reallocations of school district funding for School Year 2022-2023 are undetermined, as we believe that any forecast of funding changes for School Year 2022-2023 would be premature given the significant structural changes in education opportunities proposed by this legislation.
 Information gleaned during the first two years of operation will provide a better understanding of parental demand for the proposed program and the resulting expenditure reallocations.
-This analysis anticipates that the effective date of the scholarship program will become school year 2020-2021 as school year 2019-2020, as specified in the bill, has already begun.